By Sandy Baker

 Know When to Get Help

-For students facing drug and alcohol use now, it’s critical to seek out help as soon as possible.
+For students facing alcohol and drug use now, it’s critical to seek out help as soon as possible.
 If addiction has taken over much of your life, reach out to The Ranch at Dove Tree to learn how our addiction treatment programs can help you.